-Cut the beets into ½-inch dice and toss in a stainless steel mixing bowl with enough olive oil to coat them.
-Cut the lemon in half and squeeze the juice of about half of it in to the bowl, gently stirring to combine and checking the flavor as you go.
-Season to taste with Kosher salt.
+Cut the beets into 1/2-inch cubes and toss in a stainless steel mixing bowl with enough olive oil to coat them.
+Cut the lemon in half and squeeze the juice of about half of it into the bowl, gently stirring to combine and checking the flavor as you go.
+Season to taste with kosher salt.

 Whisk together 3 tablespoons olive oil and 1 tablespoon lemon juice and toss the greens in this dressing in a separate bowl.